 Plants and animals

 A living river means many things.
-Our mission includes seeing the Parramatta River become a river that is packed with life and healthy ecosystems, where plants and animals can flourish in the water and surrounding environments (also known as the Parramatta River catchment area).
+An important part of our mission is to create a river catchment that is packed with life and healthy ecosystems, where plants and animals can flourish in the water and surrounding environments.

 Our five Parramatta River Mascots are species that live and rely on the river.
-Chosen by our community, they are core to our ecological health research studies as their ability to thrive will be used as an indicator of water quality and catchment health.
+Chosen by our community, they are core to our ecological health research studies as their ability to thrive is used as an indicator of water quality and catchment health.

-The Mascots dwell in different types of ecological environments around the Parramatta River.
-The environments are:
+The Mascots inhabit different types of ecological environments around the Parramatta River: